-Variegated African Violet, Saintpaulia ionantha, is the cutest little plant to have in your home nursery.
+Variegated African Violet of the Gesneriaceae family, Saintpaulia ionantha, is the cutest little plant to have in your home nursery.
 It likes to be kept in the shaded corners of your home and add some spunk to them in return.

 We have compiled a complete care guide on this plant so you can become its best plant parent ever.
-Go through it and learn the simple needs of the beautiful African Violet.
+Go through it and learn the simple needs of the beautiful African Violet of the Streptocarpus genus.

 - What Is Variegated African Violet?